 If we want to understand why people do what they do, we need to understand the social and cultural context that enables and constrains action—from social norms to family or workplaces structures to blunt political power.
 Theory about power and agency enables us to develop more robust organizational and product strategies.

 Session 6: Belonging and Imagined Communities (Thursday, March 9, 2023)

 Through language, narrative, symbols, and rituals, people create a sense of belonging and identity that transcends physical space.
 The concept of imagined communities is even more powerful in the digital age, when we need frameworks and models to understand people and communities across physical and cyber space.

-Kate Sieck, PhD, currently serves as the Chief Scientist at AgencyAgile, a small consulting firm that uses theory-based frameworks to help organizations be more human.
-Prior to that role, she worked as a Behavioral Scientist at the RAND Corporation (nonprofit policy think tank) and as the Director of Anthropology and Analytics at a global marketing firm based in Minneapolis.
-Kate started with a traditional career in academia – she taught courses on anthropology, social theory, research methods, and American culture for more than a decade at Stanford University and Emory University.
+Kate Sieck, PhD, is Senior Manager, Machine Assisted Cognition at Toyota Research Institute.
+Previously she has been Chief Scientist at AgencyAgile; Behavioral Scientist at the RAND Corporation; and Director of Anthropology and Analytics at a global marketing firm.
+Kate started with a traditional career in academia, teaching courses on anthropology, social theory, research methods, and American culture for more than a decade at Stanford University and Emory University.
 Across her many roles, her driving goal has been to use core ethnographic theory and methods to build accessible, rigorous frameworks for understanding collective human behavior.

 Terms & FAQ

 All EPIC Learning events are open to EPIC Members, and membership is open to everyone.
 Become an EPIC Member to register!